 The importance of consistent messaging across channels can't be overstated, giving prospects and stakeholders a clear picture of who you are and why you're relevant.

-Everything we say creates an impression in other people's minds.
-They build a mental picture of us based on the language we use, how fast we talk, our body language, and so on.
-If you're lucky, they'll fall head over heels.
-Cue wedding bells.
+Everything you say leaves an impression in other people's minds.
+They build a mental picture of you based on the language you use, how fast you talk, the way you stand, the people you quote, how you choose to dress.

 In this article I’ll explain how keeping your content consistent helps get your prospects to understand you and trust you well enough to stick around for the long-term.

-Ready to learn how to build an effective content strategy in 40 steps?
-Let's go.
+Learn how to build an effective content strategy in 40 steps.

-The same can't really be said of visitors to your website.
-Most of your prospects won’t know anything beyond your industry or location.
-You need to make it as easy as possible for them to work out who you are, what you do and how you're different from your competitors.
+Most of your first-time visitors won’t know anything about you beyond your industry or location.
+You need to make it as easy as possible for them to work out who you are, what you do, and how you're different from your competitors.

 Hopefully you're working hard to build trust by showcasing your satisfied clients, making your website smart and contemporary, and through providing valuable, standout content that establishes your credibility.